 Food & Beverage 4

-From I-85 North (Atlanta area): Take I-85 North to I-185 North (Downtown Greenville) I-185 becomes Mills Avenue, then Church Street.
-Follow these streets for 3.5 miles to the arena, which will be on your right.
+From the South: Take I-85 North to I-185 North (Downtown Greenville).
+I-185 becomes Mills Avenue and Church Street.
+Go three miles and the arena will be on your right.

 Return on Investment 3

 Tickets to Swamp Rabbit games are $26, no matter where you sit in the arena.
 Many games will have the upper level closed if projected attendance is low.

 Parking lots in and around Bon Secours charge a $10 special event parking fee on gameday.

 For the most part, the concessions prices are quite reasonable compared to most sports venues.

 The Swamp Rabbits have a dance team known as the Rabbetts.
 They perform between periods and during other breaks in the action.

 The Bon Secours Wellness Arena is the primary entertainment venue in Greenville.
 Among the stars who have played at “the Well” are Blake Shelton, Garth Brooks, Paul McCartney, Eric Church, James Taylor, and Alan Jackson.
 The arena has also hosted the Women’s SEC Basketball Tournament, rodeos, Cirque Du Soleil, Dancing with the Stars, Monster Jams, WWE wrestling competitions, and the Harlem Globetrotters.

 The Bon Secours Wellness Center is well-equipped for fans with special needs.
 There are plenty of areas along the concourse designated for wheelchair fans.
 The arena also offers sensory safety kits and a Sensory Suite for fans who are on the spectrum.